turingschool/lesson_plans/ruby_03-professional_rails_applications/getting_started_with_oauth.markdown

 Run your tests with `rake` and make sure you have a single passing test, indicating that our test infrastructure is configured correctly.

+### Step 14 - Filling in User Flow

 Next let's start to fill in the details for this test.
-Consider the flow that needs to happen:
+Consider the user's flow through our app:

 * User visits the homepage
 * User clicks the login link